|Soaking in a tub with this moisturizing, stress-relieving bubble bath can do wonders after a hard day.|

 In a matter of minutes, I made enough for about eight baths of this homemade solution.
 With olive oil, honey, liquid castile soap, and one tablespoon of lavender essential oil, this mix will produce a mild, wonderfully moisturizing lather with a benefit of soothing aromatherapy from lavender essential oil as you soak.

-Though you can use any type of olive oil, I recommend the extra-virgin variety since it has stronger antioxidants of its vitamins A and E for restoring the health of your skin as it soothes and moisturizes to keep it supple.
+Though you can use any type of olive oil for my DIY Bubble Bath recipe, I recommend the extra-virgin variety since it has stronger antioxidants of its vitamins A and E for restoring the health of your skin as it soothes and moisturizes to keep it supple.

 Honey is a humectant.
 This ingredient further helps in this recipe because it draws moisture from the air while warding off bacteria to better help the skin thrive.